PricePaper/odoo-docker/README.md

-# odoo-docker-base
+# odoo-docker
-Config files for easy deployment of Odoo 12 EE in docker
+Config files for easy deployment of Odoo EE in Docker with custom and OCA modules